redhat-developer/odo/docs/website/docs/command-reference/init.md

 In non-interactive mode, you will have to specify from the command-line the information needed to get a devfile.

 If you want to download a devfile from a registry, you must specify the devfile name with the `--devfile` flag.
-The devfile with the specified name will be searched in the registries referenced (using `odo preference registry`), and the first one matching will be downloaded.
+The devfile with the specified name will be searched in the registries referenced (using `odo preference view`), and the first one matching will be downloaded.
 If you want to download the devfile from a specific registry in the list or referenced registries, you can use the `--devfile-registry` flag to specify the name of this registry.
 By default odo uses official devfile registry [registry.devfile.io](https://registry.devfile.io).
 You can use registry's [web interface](https://registry.devfile.io/viewer) to view its content.

 If you prefer to download a devfile from an URL or from the local filesystem, you can use the `--devfile-path` instead.